Dr. Donald L. Nathanson - The Role of Affect in Learning to Read - How Shame Exacerbates Reading Difficulties

 Dr. Donald Nathanson: So often when we think about education and the education process we take the position that education is about the way a child receives information and processes it.
 That’s entirely cognitive.
 But it turns out, that to the surprise of most people, education is also about emotion.

 I don’t just mean that you have to learn how you’re going to control your emotions in the classroom.
-I mean, we take it for granted that we have to pay attention to the material that the teacher is showing us, pay attention like everybody else in class is paying attention, but what I mean is that ordinary, normal, attention itself is an emotion.
+I mean, we take it for granted that we have to pay attention to the material that the teacher is showing us, pay attention like everybody else in class is paying attention, but every single moment of attention has been mobilized by an emotion, affect really.
+Emotion and attention are inseparable.

 We didn’t really understand that for many years.
-We thought there was normal attention, but that distraction from it involved emotions.
 Now we understand that there is a specific emotion that involves the range from mild interest to sheer excitement.
 You can see it in the face: the brow, the eyebrows are down, the face is sometimes tilted to the side.
-If you look at the infant you see the facial attitude we 'know as track, look, listen'.
+If you look at the infant you see the facial attitude we know as ‘ track, look, listen’.
 And when the child focuses, pays attention, really gets interested and involved with what’s going on, that’s what we think is the normal approach to learning in school.

 Well, you’ve heard people talk about Attention Deficit Disorder, and strangely it is treated with medications that alter emotions, even though everybody thinks it’s treating something cognitive.
 It isn’t.
 What it’s doing is making more interest available to the child.